BlueOink/wsbfeels/README.md

 Outputs the percentage of people commenting "call" or "put" on r/wallstreetbets.

+Collects (most) positions commented within 24 hours and saves it to a csv file to be parsed.

 Todo:

 -add minutely, hourly, daily, and weekly trends for "call" and "put" data